Media-Ed-Online/intro-web-dev/_docs/topic-00/03-submitting/page-02.md

 To complete this area of the course, you’ll need to have registered for a free GitHub account.

-We will discuss [GitHub.com](https://www.github.com) more in the future, but in the meantime, I would you like you to know that GitHub is a web service which is used for storing git repositories by developers.
+We will discuss <a href="https://github.com/" target="_blank">GitHub.com</a> more in the future, but in the meantime, I would you like you to know that GitHub is a web service which is used for storing git repositories by developers.
 Much of that statement is still likely jargon to you, and that’s okay - it will all come in time.

 ## Create a GitHub.com Account
-To begin, you need to register with [GitHub.com](https://www.github.com).
+To begin, you need to register with <a href="https://github.com/" target="_blank">GitHub.com</a>.

 <span class="label label-info">Note</span> Please choose a username that you are comfortable with being part of your publicly-visible URL.
 For grading purposes, this should be a derivative of your name (make it easy on us, please).